 - Formal descriptions of weaknesses and vulnerabilities in the CWE

 - User experience drawing useful lessons or comparisons

 Those who develop, use, purchase, or review software assurance tools should attend.
 Academicians who are working in the area of semi- or completely automated tools to review or assess the security properties of software are especially welcome.
 We encourage participation from researchers, students, developers, and assurance tool users in industry, government, and universities.

-The program consists of presentations by participants in and organizers of the 2009 Static Analysis Tool Exposition, invited presentations, and presentation of an accepted paper.
+The program will consist of presentations by participants in and organizers of the 2010 Static Analysis Tool Exposition.

 This is the final program.

 8:30 AM Welcome to SATE 2010 - Paul E. Black, NIST, SATE organizer